 1. What to Include in a North Dakota Residential Lease Agreement

 As a landlord in North Dakota, you’re required by Federal law to include certain details in your lease agreements.
-Specifically, you need to include:
+Specifically, you need to include the following:

 - Tenant/Landlord Details: names and current addresses of both the tenant and landlord